Tip #603: Lightning Talk

 These lightning talks are meant to be given in sequence within the same session in a conference-style seating arrangement.

-There is another type of lightning talk called speed geeking in which five- minute presentations are given simultaneously at different small tables.
+There is another type of lightning talk called speed geeking .
+During this, presenters give five- minute presentations simultaneously at different small tables.
 The participants simply move in a circular path from table to table to eventually hear all of the presentations.
-Audiovisuals are limited
+Audiovisuals are limited.

-This format is understandably harder on the speakers, since they have to keep repeating their presentations for each new table group of participants.
+This format is understandably harder on the speakers.
+This is because they have to keep repeating their presentations for each new table group of participants.

-There is a variation on speed-geeking that moves away from this uni-directional model, in which the speed-geekers do most of the talking.
+There is a variation on speed-geeking.
+It moves away from this uni-directional model, in which the speed-geekers do most of the talking.
 RapidFeedback sets up a bi-directional exchange.
 The speed-geekers still speak for five minutes, but then the participants provide five minutes of feedback.

 I really like the idea of lightning talks.
 Although they were clearly designed for conference settings, trainers can certainly benefit from the focus on concise presentations.
 In the future, I plan to replace “lecturette” with “lightning talk” in my lesson plans!